 Then along came Star Wars: a simple, upbeat, you-can-do-it, good-defeats-evil tale with vivid, likeable (or hate-able) characters set (well, sort of…) in a future where we obviously hadn’t annihilated ourselves with nuclear weapons.
 It was a breath of fresh air and that was as much the reason for its success as the quality of the film itself.

 I won’t dwell on the subsequent Star Wars history, but there were two more films, which if not as magical as the original, were pretty darn close.
 Ewoks or no. Then in the late ’90’s/2000’s we got the prequels.
-Again, perhaps not as magical (it turns out that dialog and characterization matter) as the original trio, but still identifiable as and congruent with Star Wars.
+Again, perhaps not as magical (it turns out that dialog and characterization matter) as the original trio, but still identifiable as, and congruent with the general tone of Star Wars.

 Another confession.
 The only Disney Star Wars movie I’ve seen in its entirely is the Force Awakens.
-I’ve fast forwarded through the others just to see if anything has changed in the meantime, but I was convinced that Star Wars was never going to be the same after Han was portrayed as a deadbeat dad and then killed by his own son in the Force Awakens.
+I’ve fast forwarded through the others just to see if anything had changed, but I was convinced that Star Wars was never going to be the same after Han was portrayed as a deadbeat dad and then killed by his own son in the Force Awakens.

-When the latter event occurred, the entire theater gasped and didn’t bat an eye at my own personal tirade of profanity.
+When the latter event occurred, no one batted an eye at my own personal tirade of profanity.
 I think my “WTF” was accepted simply because I was expressing what many were inwardly feeling.

 The Force Awakens was astoundingly tone deaf, not to mention asleep at the wheel.
-I mean, who the heck brings back a renowned franchise, then fails to reunite the three beloved heroes (Han, Leia and Luke), at the same time guaranteeing said reunion will never occur.
+I mean, who the heck brings back a renowned franchise, then fails to reunite the three beloved heroes (Han, Leia and Luke), meanwhile guaranteeing said reunion can never occur.
 If there is such a thing as high treason against cinema, this was it.

-Then, in what is the second most brain-dead decision in Hollywood history (after the non-reunion), Disney/Kennedy decided to release the Han Solo origin story six months after they destroyed then killed off the character in miserable fashion.
-Predictably, for anyone with half a brain, it lost money.
+Then, in what is the second most brain-dead decision in Hollywood history (after the non-reunion), Disney/Kennedy decided to release the Han Solo origin story six months after they destroyed and killed off the character in miserable fashion.
+Predictably, for anyone with half a mind, it lost money.
 You can’t make this stuff up.
 It’s been downhill from there.

 The Liar, the Bitch, and the Androphobe